Keep a Child Alive: Background

-The Mission
+Mission

 Keep a Child Alive brings attention to the already 30 million people that have been killed by AIDS in sub-Saharan Africa and the millions more that are threatened and orphaned by the disease.
 Currently there are 33.3 million people living with HIV/AIDS, including 2.3 million children under the age of 15.
 Despite AIDS being a preventable and treatable disease, 2.9 million people died from AIDS related causes last year, including 380,000 children under the age of 15—the equivalent of one child dying per minute.

 KCA's efforts continue to focus in particular on sub-Saharan Africa as it remains the worst-affected region in the world.
 With a little more than one-tenth of the world's population living in this area, it is home to almost 64 percent of all people living with HIV—of the overall 24.5 million infected, 2 million are children.
 While access to ARV therapy has increased more than eightfold since the end of 2003, only 30 percent of people in need of treatment receive it.

 In addition to improving access to ARV therapy, KCA offers a range of support services including nutritional projects, diagnostic testing, training of health care workers, counseling, and funding sites where AIDS orphans can be cared for.
 There are currently 14.9 million AIDS orphans in Africa alone, and 16.6 million worldwide.